Updated on 2024-12-26 GMT+08:00

 Description

-Brief description of the AI application.
+Brief description of the model.

 2. Set Meta Model Source to OBS.
 For details, see Table 2.

 To import a meta model from OBS, edit the inference code and configuration file by following model package specifications and place the inference code and configuration file in the model folder storing the meta model.
-If the selected directory does not comply with the model package specifications, the AI application cannot be created.
+If the selected directory does not comply with the model package specifications, the model cannot be created.

 Figure 1 Importing a meta model from OBS